-96See, e.g., Allain-Lebreton, Co. v.
+&lt;sup>96See, e.g., Allain-Lebreton, Co. v.
 Dept. of Army, etc., 670 F.2d 43 (5th Cir., 1982) (Decision by Army Corps of Engineers not to locate hurricane protection levee on property owner's land and thereby to reduce naturally occurring flood damage was not a unconstitutional taking of property.); Tri-Chem Inc. v.
 Los Angeles County Flood Control District, 132 Cal.
 Rptr.
 142 (Calif., 1976) (County has no duty to construct flood control system adequate to handle infrequent floods for area that acts as natural sump.); Goldstein v.
 County of Monroe, 432 N.Y.S.2d 966 (N.Y., 1980) (Municipal corporation is not liable for failing to restrain waters between banks of creek or keep channel free from obstruction it did not cause.); Vanguard Tours, Inc. v.
-Town of Yorktown, 83 A.D.2d 866 (N.Y., individual in distress not caused by the public entity or private individual, once a governmental unit (or a private individual) provides aid, it must do so with ordinary care.
+Town of Yorktown, 83 A.D.2d 866 (N.Y., 1981) (Municipality is not liable for its failure to install a drainage system which adequately disposes of surface waters.).

-97See Bowman & Bailey, "Negligence in the Realms of Public Law--A Positive Obligation to Rescue", 1984 Pub.
-L. 277, Summer '84; McNiece & Thornton, "Affirmative Duties in Tort Following Tarasof, 58 Yale L.J.
+&lt;sup>97See Bowman & Bailey, "Negligence in the Realms of Public Law--A Positive Obligation to Rescue", 1984 Pub.
+L. 277; McNiece & Thornton, "Affirmative Duties in Tort Following Tarasoff, 58 Yale L.J.
 1272 (1948-1949).

-98The Security Exchange Commission on January 27, 2000 issued guidance requiring that companies consider the effects of global warming and efforts to curb climate change when disclosing business risks to investors..
-99350 U.S. 61 (S.Ct., 1955).
+The Security Exchange Commission on January 27, 2000 issued guidance requiring that companies consider the effects of global warming and efforts to curb climate change when disclosing business risks to investors.